RetroDECK/RetroDECK/wiki-rtd/docs/wiki_faq_howto/faq.md

 </details>

-## Will you support Lightguns (Sinden, Gun4IR, Samco etc...)?
+### Will you support Lightguns (Sinden, Gun4IR, Samco etc...)?
 <details><summary>Click here to see the answer</summary>

 The long term answer is yes, but there are several issues that need to be addressed from various dependencies that are beyond the scope of what RetroDECK can do by it self.
 We are talking to several projects and hope to have those issues addressed in the future.
 Right now the best way to use lightgun hardware is to use Batocera as they have developed native support in their OS.

 </details>

-# Steam Deck emulation questions:
+## Steam Deck Emulation

-## Can I launch RetroDECK from inside of the Steam Decks gamemode?
+### Can I launch RetroDECK from inside of the Steam Decks gamemode?
 <details><summary>Click here to see the answer</summary>
 Yes, RetroDECK currently only supports Steam Deck's gamemode as it relies on Steam Controller configs. <br>
 To add it into Steam please check the second step of [[Steam Deck: Installation and updates]].

 </details>

-## XBOX games are slow on the Steam Deck
+### XBOX games are slow on the Steam Deck
 <details><summary>Click here to see the answer</summary>

 Unfortunately on thanks to missing optimizations focusing on the Steam Deck and the hardware is limited in scope makes performance not great.
 Like most emulators they will get improvements over time and we will follow the XBOX emulators progress with great interest.

 </details>

-## The games are stuck at 30FPS on the Steam Deck!
+### The games are stuck at 30FPS on the Steam Deck!
 <details><summary>Click here to see the answer</summary>

 Press the [...] button on the Steam Deck, go into the Power menu and see if the Framerate Limit is set to 30FPS and set it to 60FPS or off.

 </details>

-## Fast forwarding is slow on the Steam Deck!
+### Fast forwarding is slow on the Steam Deck!
 <details><summary>Click here to see the answer</summary>

 Same as above: Check the Power menu Framerate Limit.

 </details>

-## Some emulators run slow when I got my Steam Deck docked to a 4k, 8k or above resolution monitor.
+### Some emulators run slow when I got my Steam Deck docked to a 4k, 8k or above resolution monitor.
 <details><summary>Click here to see the answer</summary>

 The Steam Deck does not have the power to play all the games in those high resolutions with a stable framerate.
 What you could do is go into desktop mode while docked and lower the resolution of the display to 1080p or 720p then return to gamemode.

 </details>

-# Theme questions:
+## Emulationstation-DE: Themes

-## How can I add more themes?
+### How can I add more themes?
 <details><summary>Click here to see the answer</summary>
 ES-DE comes with a built in Theme Downloader.
 But you can also add themes manually in the: ~/retrodeck/themes folder.

 </details>

-## How do you switch between themes inside of RetroDECK?
+### How do you switch between themes inside of RetroDECK?
 <details><summary>Click here to see the answer</summary>

 You can switch between them by open the menu and then navigate to `UI Settings > Theme Set` to select the theme you want to use.

 </details>

-## "Why does the theme I am using not work?" or "Why does the layout look broken?" (black screen with blue text)?
+### "Why does the theme I am using not work?" or "Why does the layout look broken?" (black screen with blue text)?
 <details><summary>Click here to see the answer</summary>

 * Please make sure you are specifically using a theme that is compatible with [ES-DE](https://www.es-de.org). <br>